Inequity aversion: Human studies

 where α parametrizes the distaste of person i for disadvantageous inequality in the first nonstandard term, and β parametrizes the distaste of person i for advantageous inequality in the final term.
+The results suggested that a small fraction of selfish behaviors may influence the majority with a fair mind to act selfishly in some scenarios, while a minority of fair-minded behaviors may also affect selfish players to cooperate in games with punishment.
+In addition, the inequity aversion mindset may affect market outcomes even in the presence of very competitive competition.

+Gary E Bolton and Axel Ockenfels provided a more general model called ERC (equity, reciprocity, and competition) in 2000.
+The model built on the premise that not only pecuniary but also relative payoff can motivate behaviors.
+In this model, all payoffs are monetary and nonnegative and players aim to maximize the expected value of motivation function.
+The motivation function of individual (i) in n players is given by $v_i = v_i (y_i,\sigma_i)$ where $$\sigma_i=\sigma_i(y_i, c, n) = \begin{cases} y_i/c, & \text{if }c>0 \\ 1/n, & \text{if }c=0 \end{cases}$$ is i's relative share of payoff, and $c=\sum_{j=1}^n y_j$ is the total pecuniary payout.
+The results showed that the behaviors in various games, including unknown pie-size games, best-shot games, Bertrand and Cournot games, guessing games etc., can be in fact deduced from ultimatum and dictator games.

 Punishing unjust success and game theory

 Fehr and Schmidt showed that disadvantageous inequity aversion manifests itself in humans as the "willingness to sacrifice potential gain to block another individual from receiving a superior reward".
 They argue that this apparently self-destructive response is essential in creating an environment in which bilateral bargaining can thrive.
 Without inequity aversion's rejection of injustice, stable cooperation would be harder to maintain (for instance, there would be more opportunities for successful free riders).

 James H. Fowler and his colleagues also argue that inequity aversion is essential for cooperation in multilateral settings.
 In particular, they show that subjects in random income games (closely related to public goods games) are willing to spend their own money to reduce the income of wealthier group members and increase the income of poorer group members even when there is no cooperation at stake.
 Thus, individuals who free ride on the contributions of fellow group members are likely to be punished because they earn more, creating a decentralized incentive for the maintenance of cooperation.